AndrewYoung72/challenge-18-nosql-awy/README.md

 ## Description
   This project was a build from scracth project using MongoDB and Mongoose.
 This was my first project using Mongoose and I find it much simpler to work with than MySQL.
 I used different methods on my models for learning purposes, and I tried to use comments as much as possible to explain what I needed to do before I built it.
 I have been struggling with getting the reactions and friends routes working properly.
 The friends create route only works correctly when a new user is created while adding a friend.
 Then the fiend count increases and the friend _id is added to the friends: virtual.
 Also, I was able to add a reaction but not remove a reaction.
 Now I can remove a reaction but not add a reaction.
 I am getting a 200 wrong route response so I know I am close.

-All of the User and Thought routes function properly.
+  The User and Thought routes area all properly.
+I am able to create, update, and delete a single user, as well as, retrieve a list of all users.
+The thought routes can create, update, and delete a single, and return all thoughts.

 ## Table of Contents